Dried blood spot: Dried blood spot testing for HIV infection

-The technology holds promise for expanding diagnostic services to HIV-infected infants in resource-poor settings due to the samples' longer lifespan with reduced need for refrigeration and the less invasive nature of the test compared with other methods.
-Unlike ELISA testing for HIV-antibodies in the blood, which may be transmitted to infants in pregnancy independently of the virus itself, dried blood spot testing can be used to detect genetic material of the actual virus, thereby avoiding the likelihood of a false positive result.
+The technology aims to improve diagnostic services to HIV-infected infants and patients, starting treatment, and supressing the virus from replicating.
+It is ideal in resource-poor settings due to the samples' longer lifespan with reduced need for refrigeration and the less invasive nature of the test compared with other methods.
+Unlike ELISA testing for HIV-antibodies in the blood, which may be transmitted to infants in pregnancy independently of the virus itself, dried blood spot testing can be used to detect the genetic material of the actual virus, thereby avoiding the likelihood of a false positive result.
+DBS specimens also pose less of a biohazard risk to handlers, and are easier to transport or store than liquid blood specimens.
+Results from DBS correlate with traditional plasma testing, the standard sample.
+This technology is available in countries with high HIV prevalence, made possible by collaborating with different health organisations and national governments.